dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 #### Label
 `"label": "<string>"`

-Since the "name" of your ontology needs to be in this special format, we like to have a human readable and understandable name of the ontology.
+Since the "name" of your ontology needs to be in this special format, we like to have a human-readable and understandable name of the ontology.
 This is done in the "label".

 #### Properties